Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 One of my most popular posts is about relieving this kind of acute pain – How to Fix the Adobe Creative Cloud Login Error.

-That problem was a major pain for me and I knew it had to impact others.
-That's why I wanted to share my information to resolve it.
+That problem was a major pain for me; I knew it had to impact others.
+That’s why I wanted to share my information to resolve it.

-Here's something interesting about blogging about acute pain.
-It generates plenty of traffic and comments, but it does little to build a community.
+Here’s something interesting about blogging about acute pain.
+It generates plenty of traffic and comments but does little to build a community.
 People in pain want a solution.
-They aren't here for anything else and most of them never returned.
+They aren’t here for anything else and most of them never returned.